 Business Size

-If your business turnover exceeds INR 2 crore, or if your professional receipts go above INR 75 lakh, ITR-3 is compulsory.
+If your business turnover exceeds INR 2 crore (or INR 3 crore if cash receipts are 5% or less), or professional receipts exceed INR 50 lakh (or INR 75 lakh if cash receipts are 5% or less), ITR-3 is compulsory.
 Contrarily, smaller businesses and professionals, as long as their numbers don’t breach prescribed limits, can opt for ITR-4 for ease.

 You should file ITR-3 if…